-- understand and abide by Bell's human rights and accommodation policies - follow and collaborate in the accommodation process by: - communicating their needs clearly using the accommodation form; - including sufficient information to enable understanding of the reason and requirements for the accommodation; - collaborating with their leader to explore various accommodation options; - follow the appropriate resolution steps in situations where they may be facing potential discrimination.
+- understand and abide by Bell's Human Rights and Accommodation Policy - follow and collaborate in the accommodation process by: - · communicating their needs clearly using the accommodation form; - including sufficient information to enable understanding of the reason and requirements for the accommodation; - collaborating with their leader to explore various accommodation options; - follow the appropriate resolution steps in situations where they may be facing potential discrimination.

-Our Diversity, Equity and Inclusion (DEI) strategy complies with Canada's legislated employment equity programs.
+Our Diversity, equity, inclusion and belonging (DEIB) strategy complies with Canada's legislated employment equity programs.
 Currently, the Employment Equity Act focuses on four designated groups: women, indigenous peoples, persons with disabilities and members of visible minorities.
 Through the implementation of workforce policies and leading practices, we ensure equity in the workplace for all qualified members of these designated groups.

-Our DEI strategy also includes other equity deserving groups.
+Our DEIB strategy also includes other equity deserving groups.
 Building a workforce that reflects the diversity of the communities in which we live and serve brings Bell closer to its customers.
-We foster equity in the workplace for a wide range of self-identifying groups by means of Bell's internal DEI questionnaire.
+We foster equity in the workplace for a wide range of self-identifying groups by means of Bell's internal DEIB questionnaire.
 At this time, we have selected the following dimensions of diversity in the workplace: